varenya-7/DSA-/README.md

 [Euclidean Algorithm]
 *used to calculate GCD using recursion
 GCD ( a , b) = GCD( rem(a , b) , a);

+[TO CALCULATE LCM]

+* calculate HCF of two numbers and store it in d
+* Now divide d by both a & b and store it in f & g
+* now multiply f * g * d to get the least common Multiple